DrFaustus3455/UV-Project/readme.txt

 #PROJECT-DESCRIPTION
-~Basically i have a set-up of RO-Plant and in that setup there is UV-light connected ~UV-light stays open for far too long making its life-span shortened ~Thats why there needs to be smart switch that opens and closes the light after some delay ~It happens whenever water flows from the chamber killing bacterian from the water ~Also sustaining the life of the UV-Light
+~Basically i have a set-up of RO-Plant and in that setup there is UV-light connected ~UV-light stays open for far too long making its life-span shortened ~Thats why there needs to be a smart switch that opens and closes the light after some delay ~It only happens whenever water flows from the chamber killing bacteria from the water ~It closes when there is no movement in certain delay period ~Also sustaining the life of the UV-Light
 #FOR-SETUP
 1.Arduino Nano or Arduino Uno --> Nano is preferable because of place capacity